RobinCG/TestingWithRuby/README.md

 # TestingWithRuby
-There are a features file.
-It content the behavior of logon, login, logout and online modules.
+There are several features file, which content the behavior of logon, login, logout and online modules for youse site.
 You should to run in order:
 1. cucumber features\logon.feature
 2. cucumber features\login.feature